netidx/netidx-book/src/quick_start.md

 ## First Install Rust and Netidx

 Install [rust](https://www.rust-lang.org/tools/install) via rustup if you haven't already.
-Ensure `~/.cargo/bin` is in your PATH.
+Ensure cargo is in your and then run,

 `cargo install netidx-tools`